 We are amazed by the number of global innovations created to improve lives.
-From apps that track women’s health to coats lifting women out of poverty, the world is innovating and changing lives.
+From apps that track women’s health to coats lifting women out of poverty, the world is innovating and changing lives which you can see in the news everywhere, of course if you’re following the news, learning the media bias in the news is useful to understand what’s correct all the time.

 A mobile app is tracking health indicators in districts across four major states in India.
 It was collaboratively launched by White Ribbon Alliance, Centre for Catalysing Change and the Swaniti Initiative to help officials oversee women’s reproductive health services.
 The Swasthya Samiksha app addresses the issue of quality of maternal health services and helps generate demand for institutional deliveries.
 Government officials can also track the reproductive and maternal health-related data of their constituencies through the app.